jrpool/jsonresume-theme-a11y/README-workflowb.md

 ### Introduction

 As you can see, in this workflow the first step is to write a source file in the a11y format.
+You can name it whatever you want, but the name that this theme expects (if you don’t tell it otherwise) is `resume-a11y.json`.
+You can also put it wherever you want, but this theme expects to find it (if you don’t tell it otherwise) in the directory of this theme.
+The [rendering section](#rendering) below tells you about that directory.

-If you wish to do this by starting with an existing sample source file for another person’s résumé and editing it, or by imitating it in a new source file of your own, you can find three such examples:
+If you wish to start with an existing sample source file for another person’s résumé and edit it, or by imitating it in a new source file of your own, you can find three such examples:

 -  [https://github.com/jrpool/jsonresume-theme-a11y/blob/master/docs/samples/pool-short/pool-short-a11y.json](https://github.com/jrpool/jsonresume-theme-a11y/blob/master/docs/samples/pool-short/pool-short-a11y.json)
 - [https://github.com/jrpool/jsonresume-theme-a11y/blob/master/docs/samples/pool-medium/pool-medium-a11y.json](https://github.com/jrpool/jsonresume-theme-a11y/blob/master/docs/samples/pool-medium/pool-medium-a11y.json)